A Concise Look at Architectural Conservation

 Manhattan is home to countless old buildings of architectural and historical significance, and Henson Architecture is proud to be an integral part of their preservation.
 Ever sensitive to the architectural significance of conservation projects, Scott Henson seeks always to preserve the context and authentic nature of historical structures for the visual and cultural enjoyment of current and future generations.

-When you are ready to know more about architectural conservation and how it positively impacts New York City, please contact us without hesitation.
+When you are ready to know more and how it positively impacts New York City, please contact us without hesitation.